New Cancer Vaccine Shows Promise in Melanoma

 Nair explained how the vaccine works to treat melanoma, and what it could represent in the armamentarium of cancer treatment.

-“From a patient perspective, there's been a lot of progress in the treatment of stage 4, or metastatic melanoma in the last decade. … The main advances have been medicines that take the brakes off our T cells,” Nair said.
+“From a patient perspective, there's been a lot of progress in treatment of stage 4, or metastatic melanoma in the last decade. … The main advances have been medicines that take the brakes off our T cells,” Nair said.
 “These breaks put our T cells to sleep.
-But there are still other brakes that we have to overcome.
+But there's still other brakes that we have to overcome.
 Personalized vaccines are the biggest thing happening now in cancer, I would say for this year and next year.

 “These personalized vaccines will work with the current immunotherapy medicines to really let the patient's T cells find the cancer and potentially double the effectiveness.
 The same sea change we saw a decade ago may happen in the next couple of years. … We're actually vaccinating and decreasing the effect of the bad T cells that are making our body think that cancer belongs to the body and helping the helper T cells whose job is to eradicate the cancer.”